ESBLs (Extended-spectrum Betalactamase) are common antibiotic-resistant bacteria known as 'superbugs'. They can cause infection.

 Tell the doctor when you make an appointment and when you get to the surgery or hospital.
 If you're in hospital, you might need to stay in your own room or a ward with people who carry ESBLs.

 If you carry ESBLs, this should not get in the way of your normal home life.
-ESBL doesn't spread as quickly outside of hospital.
+ESBL does not spread as quickly outside of hospital.
 It's also less likely to harm people well enough to be at home.

-You don't need to limit contact with anyone.
-You also don't need to tell friends or family that you have ESBLs.
+You do not need to limit contact with anyone.
+You also do not need to tell friends or family that you have ESBLs.